 Adding social media icons to email signatures is a great way to get loads of new fans for free!

 It is easy to include social media links in email signatures, but adding official social media network icons looks so much more professional.

 To add a social media icon, follow these simple steps.

 Use social media icons for email signatures

 To make matters easier, you can download icons for social media platforms like Facebook, Twitter, and LinkedIn below.
-Alternatively, copy the URL of one or more of the icons below for use in your email signature:
+Alternatively, copy the URL/s of the link icons to place in your email signature.

 You now need to add the social media icons to your email signature.
 Usually, this will be just below your contact details, but feel free to place them wherever you think is appropriate.

 If you use a WYSIWYG (What You See Is What You Get) editor in Outlook, Gmail or G Suite, you can use the Insert picture button to add your LinkedIn buttons and/or other icons.

 If you want to use those Twitter and Facebook logos, and you're using Microsoft 365 (formerly Office 365) or Exchange, use the <img /> HTML tag, pointing to the web location of the image.
 This will look something like the example below: